 Note that granularity plays a large role in how the conversion rate is calculated.
 The user has a window of time to complete a set of two events in order to be included in the chart.
 If the granularity is a day the user has 24 hours to complete the second event.
 If the granularity is a week, the user has 7 days.
 If the granularity is a month, the user has 30 days.
 If a user completes both events, the user is counted as a conversion at the time they complete the second event.

 Example #2: Calculate Conversion in a Funnel

-To calculate the conversion rate in a graph, complete the following steps:
+To calculate the conversion rate in a usage over time chart, complete the following steps: